quocchuong2405/Probability_Statistics/README.md

 # Probability_Statistics
 My code for assignment probability and statistics course.
-Using python, pandas, matplotlib, seaborn and sklearn.
+Using 2 versions: Python and R programming language.